Prince William Once Created A Support Hotline For Kate When She Was Still Getting Adjusted To The Royal Life

 Prince Charles’ head of press, Paddy Harverson, explained the efforts the staff went to in order to keep Middleton safe and sane.

 “We had been introduced to Kate early on, and we were instructed from the outset to give her every support possible.
 She was obviously the subject of a lot of press interest and intrusion from the paparazzi.
 William said we had a duty of care to her and her family and so we advised her on how to deal with the cameras.
 We told her to smile at the photographers so that there would be a better picture.
-She was given advice on how to manager the media, and we were there to support her if there was a crisis.”
+She was given advice on how to manage the media, and we were there to support her if there was a crisis.”